learnbyexample/learn_gnused/gnu_sed.md

 >Note that, unlike the `r` command, the output of the command will be printed immediately; the `r` command instead delays the output to the end of the current cycle.

 This makes the `e` flag the easiest way to insert file content before the matching lines.
 Similar to the `r` command, the output of an external command is inserted literally.
-But one difference from `r` command is that if the filename passed to the external `cat` command doesn't exist, then you will see its error message inserted.
+But one difference from the `r` command is that if the filename passed to the external `cat` command doesn't exist, then you will see its error message inserted.

 ```bash
 $ sed '/red/e cat ip.txt' fav_color.txt